210.236.2393 TDominguezRE@gmail.com

 Why San Antonio’s Hill Country Access Is Unusual

 That proximity changes what’s possible for families relocating to the San Antonio area.
 Communities that would be weekend destinations from Houston or Dallas are daily-life options from San Antonio.
 The drive that takes a Houston resident four hours takes a San Antonio resident 40 minutes.
-That difference is one of San Antonio’s most underrated advantages — and it’s the primary reason Hill Country living near San Antonio has become one of the most searched relocation topics in Texas.
+That difference is one of San Antonio’s most underrated advantages, and it’s the primary reason Hill Country living near San Antonio has become one of the most searched relocation topics in Texas.

 The Most Important Thing to Understand Before You Start

 The families who move to Boerne, Bulverde, or Fair Oaks Ranch and love it have one thing in common: they drove the commute at real commute hours before they bought.
 They know what a Monday morning on I-10 west feels like at 7:30am.
 They know what it means to be 35 miles from a pediatric urgent care when their kid has an ear infection at 9pm.
-They made peace with those realities genuinely rather than theoretically — and then they moved, and they love where they live.

 The families who struggle are the ones who fell in love with the scenery and the price per acre on a Saturday afternoon visit and didn’t anticipate what Tuesday rush-hour looks like.